Words and terms used in the world of From The Waters.

 A settlement in Schmuu.

-The title of the Aelin Facilitators suzerain.
+The title of the Aelin suzerain heading up the Guardian division of Facilitators.

 The swatcher is an aerikx player responsible for the initial scrimmage and whose main focus is keeping their team's possession of the ball.
 They are allowed to score, but in general tend to be very good at getting the ball rather than scoring.